Moving to the nbn | What you need to know from Telstra

 Here are the key things you need to know about switching to the nbn:

-- Switching - If you're a Telstra customer, you can upgrade to the nbn in a few easy steps.
+- Switching.
+Already a Telstra customer?
+You can upgrade to the nbn in a few easy steps.
 Check your address, choose a plan and we'll do the rest.

 Do I have to move to the nbn?